Consensys/doc.gnark/docs/HowTo/write/instructions.md

 ## Conditionals statements

-In an imperative programming language, that would be a `if` / `else`.

-However, it doesn't translate well in a *declarative* API to define the circuit, as the output of the `frontend.Compile` method is an arithmetic representation that must **encode** the various branches.
+In an imperative programming language, conditionals would use `if` and `else` statements.
+However, this doesn't translate well in a *declarative* API to define the circuit, because the output of the `frontend.Compile` method is an arithmetic representation that must encode the various branches.

 `gnark` offers `cs.Select(...)` API, which is similar to Prolog-like languages.